A canonical realization of the alt $\nu$-associahedron: The -associahedron

 The following is an alternative definition of the $U$-associahedron in purely combinatorial terms.

 \begin{theorem}[{Cf.~\cite[Theorem~5.2]{ceballos_geometry_2019}}] For a non-crossing height function $h$, the $U$-associahedron $\Asso{U}(h)$ is a polyhedral complex whose poset of cells is anti-isomorphic to the poset of interior faces of the $U$-Tamari complex.
-In particular: \begin{enumerate} \item Its faces correspond to $U$-covering faces. \item Its vertices correspond to $U$-trees. \item Two vertices are connected by an edge if and only if the corresponding $U$-trees are related by rotation.
+In particular: \begin{enumerate} \item Its vertices correspond to $U$-trees. \item Two vertices are connected by an edge if and only if the corresponding $U$-trees are related by rotation.
 That is, the edge graph of $\Asso{U}(h)$ is the Hasse diagram of the $U$-Tamari lattice. \end{enumerate} \end{theorem} \begin{proof} This is a direct consequence of~\Cref{thm_noncrossing_triangulation} via the ``tropicalization" in~\Cref{thm_develin_sturmfels}. \end{proof}